-One of the limitations of TrueCrypt up until now was that there is no official support for mobile devices.
+One of the limitations of TrueCrypt up until now was that there was no official support for mobile devices.
 While you can move the container files to your Android device, for instance by using Dropbox, you cannot really open them on it.

 Encrypted Data Store (EDS) is an application for Android devices that is available as a free lite version and a paid version.
 The encryption software supports TrueCrypt container files which means that you can load them in the application on your Android device.

-The Lite version is limited severely though
+The Lite version is limited severely though:

 - It only supports AES, Serpent and Twofish algorithms.